Daisy0419/Telescope-Searching-Problem/README.md

 ```
 Results will be saved to `results/recompute_results/small`.

+If `run_all = False` then only two small instances, with deadlines 10 and 90, will be run.

 #### 3.3.2 Large Instances (~ 30 minutes)

 ```bash
 python3 run_large_instances.py
 ```
-Results will be saved to `results/recompute_results/large`.
+Results will be saved to `results/recomputed_results/large`.

+If `run_all = False` then only two large instances, with deadlines 10, 100, and 1000, will be run.

 #### 3.3.3 Small Instances with MOET (~ 40 minutes)

-<span style="color:red">Daisy to add script and explain how to compute MOETs</span>

 ```bash
 python3 run_small_instances_moet.py
 ```
-Results will be saved to `results/recompute_results/instances_with_moet`.
+Results will be saved to `results/recomputed_results/instances_with_moet`.

 This script evaluates algorithms with budgets that account for MOET (Maximum Observed Execution Time).
 It runs in **three parts**:

 (1) Collect raw runs to estimate MOET

 For each skymap and each budget in {10,20,…,100}, the script runs Greedy, Genetic, and GCP 5 times each using the same original budget (no MOET applied yet).
-Results are stored in instances_with_moet/get_moet/.
+Results are stored in `results/recomputed_results/instances_with_moet/get_moet/`.

 (2) Compute MOET per (Skymap, Method, Budget)